Floor Jansen Biography

 From this moment on Floor was singing in both Nightwish as ReVamp.
 She is the voice on the latest Nightwish album, Endless Forms Most Beautiful which was written and recorded in 2014.
 In the meantime she was touring with ReVamp.
 That same year, she also featured on the new MaYaN album, Antagonise and Epica’s 10th Anniversary live CD/DVD, Retrospect.

 Endless Forms Most Beautiful first single Élan, was released together with the first music video, on February 2015.
-The long awaited album was released at the end of March 2015, leading the way to their successful 2015-2016 world tour.
+The long awaited album was released at the end of March 2015, which led the way to their successful 2015-2016 world tour before their Decades: World Tour 2018 in North America where they featured a special setlist of rarely heard material from the early era, and revisited old songs with new twists.
+A 2CD compilation titled Decades was released March 9th, to go along with this special tour.